sfi0zy/sfi0zy.github.io/_posts/2020-03-16-shaders-examples-part-3.markdown

 thumb: "/images/284c12877e6dc7e2c2d38b82d9d5ddcd.jpg"
 ---

 The show goes on!
 Three more examples are on CodePen now.
-These pens are the examples of usage of shader material with point cloud.
+These pens are the examples of usage of the shader material with the point cloud.
 Also, you can find a nice trick in them - I used third dimension to create 2D animations.
 It's much easier than puzzle out all the math to calculate such animations in two-dimensional space.

-{% include codepen.html hash="ZEGovzm" height="500" %}
+{% include codepen.html hash="ZEGovzm" %}
-{% include codepen.html hash="VwLxyzm" height="500" %}
+{% include codepen.html hash="VwLxyzm" %}
-{% include codepen.html hash="yLNjpEW" height="500" %}
+{% include codepen.html hash="yLNjpEW" %}